VLiance/Cwc/README.md

 Cwc can export binary files to any platform without any modification of your makefile or your code

-Currently, these out of the box [toolchains](https://github.com/VLianceTool) are available:
+Currently, these "out of the box" [toolchains](https://github.com/VLianceTool) are available:

 Toolchain  | From  | Target
  --- | --- | ---